Expert Consumer Lawyers

 If you remain dissatisfied, you may be able to refer your complaint to the Legal Ombudsman, who deals with complaints about poor service.

-- Your complaint must also usually be made within one year of the problem happening or one year of you becoming aware of the issue.
+You must normally bring your complaint to the Legal Ombudsman within six months of receiving our final response. • Your complaint must also usually be made within one year of the problem happening or one year of you becoming aware of the issue.

 The Legal Ombudsman has discretion to extend these time limits in exceptional circumstances.